Fahadkiyani/speer-aircallapp/README.md

 npm start

 ### Note
-API's are not working, so you can only see the UI.

-##NOTE : node version 12.13.0 is being used for this project
+node version 12.13.0 is being used for this project/ You can switch node version by using nvm use 12.13.0